Student Handbooks

 Locker Assignments

-Students in 6th and 7th will be assigned lockers for the storage of books, clothing, personal articles, etc. Students in 8th grade will be assigned lockers upon request.
+Students in 7th and 8th grade will be assigned lockers for the storage of books, clothing, personal articles, etc. Students in 6th grade will not be assigned lockers.
 Students are not allowed to change lockers or share a locker with another student.
 The school is not responsible for lost or stolen items.
 Students are required to use school issued locks and clean out their assigned locker at the end of the year.
 Replacement locks can be purchased for $10.
 Maintaining and cleaning out gym lockers are the students’ responsibility.

 Lost and Found Articles